nikunj0446/project-2/README.md

 # New project
-this project was created from local my name is nikunj patidar
+this project was created from local my name is nikunj patidar.